Which skin type is best?

 - Have a healthy diet and start eating leafy vegetables and fruits.

 Many factors like internal and external factors affect the health of the skin.
-Knowing your skin type has become very important to maintain the health of your skin and also to choose the right products to help maintain a skincare routine.
+Knowing your skin type has become very important to maintain the health of your skin and also to choosing the right products to help maintain a skincare routine.
 Every skin type has its own importance and function.
 But normal skin type is the luckiest of all.
 Hence there are many products and skincare routines that can help other skin types too.